digital-duck/st_tools/ai_image_viewer/src/readme.md

 - **Income Focus**: Franco-Nevada (consistent dividends)

 Your Barrick position fits well - they're transforming into a more focused, higher-quality operation.
 The 5-10 year timeframe should capture the full cycle you're anticipating!

+# AI-powered Image Viewer

+see `AI-Image-Viewer/ai_image_viewer.html`

+A more advanced HTML app that demonstrates true AI-powered image search using WebML/TensorFlow.js?
+This would allow searching images by visual content (e.g., "sunset over water", "person wearing red", "vintage car") regardless of filenames.

+1. Vision Models like CLIP or ImageBind for real visual embeddings
+2. Vector similarity search for finding semantically similar images
+3. Natural language understanding for complex queries